 We have our followers, fanatics and zealots.
 We have our food pushers too.
 I’ve met more than a few.
 Some even lay down strict laws, belong to online food sects and cults, complete with their own set of “commandments”.
 Whereas others have a tendency to be a lot more open-minded with eating, and accept that we are all different.
 Diets and eating health food have become a bit radicalised online for the past several years, have you noticed?
 We don’t really do “crusades” that much these days, but I’ve seen plenty of people vilified online for their diet and nutrition viewpoint.

 For example, eating grains is today seen almost as bad for your health.
 Gluten is terrible for our health today, and just lately the past few years we erroneously are informed about the nightshade of family of vegetables which apparently now contain toxic lectins that ruin our digestion and health.
 Yet countless generations of people in the Mediterranean have consumed lectin-containing foods for centuries with no ill effect.
 One claim is that the nightshade family (tomatoes, eggplants, potato, peppers) cause inflammation, worsening arthritis.
 But a recent review of the research there was little evidence for this.
+In fact, there is some research that claims the opposite, that some nightshades reduce inflammation.
+And that’s coming from the horse’s mouth – the Arthritis Foundation.

 I would always encourage patients in my clinic to think for themselves, and to be careful and suspicious when coming across any culinary law enforcement officer and their nutritional sermons.